gyvsxy/learngit/readme.txt

-This is a git learning file.
+This is a ff git learning file.
 Git is a free software.